tipishev/airflow/README.md

 ### Tasks

-operator is instantiated with specific values, task becomes a node in DAG.
+Operator is instantiated with specific values, task becomes a node in DAG.

 ### Tasks Instances